- Level: ⭐ Temporal beginner

 - Goals: 🙌

-- Complete several runs of a Temporal Workflow application using the Temporal server and Java SDK.
+- Complete several runs of a Temporal Workflow application using the Temporal server and the Java SDK.

-- Practice accessing and using the visibility of the Workflow's state.
+- Practice reviewing the state of the Workflow.

 - Understand the inherent reliability of Workflow functions.